 It’s best when an artist can pull themselves from their sunken darkness, climbing out the hole that could very well become the place of their tombstone.
 Would I still cringe at Amy Winehouse’s “Rehab” if she was actually admitted after the song's release?
 I'm not sure.
 It would be a bookmark of dark times instead of a cry for help that sadly foreshadowed a tragic future.
 There’s always going to be a part of me that is happy Future’s addiction to drugs wasn't completely true, an authentic drug user who abused substances to that degree would be more zombie than man.
 But I still play “Codeine Crazy” and know these aren’t just lyrics, you can hear in his voice that the Actavis was gripping his soul like a python wrapped tightly around a koala bear.
 Amy could play her resistance against help on the radio, Future had his sorrows scorching up the clubs, and Mac Miller got the loudest applause for being honest about being conquered by his ill decisions—an imbalance of admiring art and worrying about the artist.

 Humans are attracted to pain, we understand the voice of struggle, and can appreciate how honest art can leave us the most impacted.
-True struggle is rarely fabricated; it’s hard faking your life collapsing.
+True struggle is rarely fabricated; it’s hard to fake your life collapsing.
 There are fewer drugs on HNDRXX, but I revisit 56 Nights far more often.
 There’s more peace on The Divine Feminine but when I’m in the mood for Mac I settle for the chaos that is Faces.